Year Two - Classes Jupiter and Saturn

-- Reading books for Year 2 will be sent out on Wednesday.
-Children will receive two banded books (which are appropriate to your child's reading attainment) and a book of their choosing from our class reading corner.
-Please ensure you read with your child at home and leave a comment in their reading record before the following Wednesday.
+- Reading books for Year 2 will be sent out on a Monday.
+Children will receive two banded books (which are appropriate to your child's reading attainment) and a book of their choosing from the new school library.
+Please ensure you read with your child at home and leave a comment in their reading record.

 Our class rules and rewards

-In Year 2 we have a set of class rules which we expect all children to follow.
-These include:
+In Year 2 we have a set of class rules which we expect all children to follow: